Loyalty rewards programs can significantly increase customer engagement and retention.

 The objectives for a good loyalty program promotion campaign are twofold: creating awareness about the program for new customers; and engaging already-enrolled customers through targeted campaigns.

-Here is a proven five-step loyalty program promotion process that creates fiercely loyal customers:
+Here is a proven five-step loyalty rewards program promotion process that creates fiercely loyal customers:

 Consumers are enrolled in an average of over 30 loyalty programs each but they are active in fewer than half of those!
 The first step in making sure your program belongs to the right half is to create an exciting rewards program page, with a dedicated URL, that concisely explains the program and makes users feel special.